-Use the chart below to help schedule your travel.
-Below the chart, I’ve noted some additional items that need lengthier explanations.
+Use the chart below to help plan and schedule your travel.
+Below the chart, I’ve added more location-specific information.

 At the “Briefing,” we will: